 The Power of Quiet Authority

-What My Cat Taught Me About Quiet Authority
+What My Cat Taught Me About Inner Security

-After all my years of mindfulness, meditation, embodiment practices, healing work, and heart-centred living, I didn’t think I was still seeking much external validation.
-Yet the more I reflected on Columbo’s quiet authority, the more I began to notice subtle ways that I still looked outside myself for confirmation.
+After all my years of mindfulness, meditation, embodiment practices, healing work, and heart-centred living, I assumed I had largely made peace with these things.
+Yet the more I reflected on Columbo’s quiet authority, the more I began to notice subtle ways I was still looking outside myself for reassurance.

-What I’ve noticed is that when I’m caught up in my head, there can be a thousand contradictory thoughts competing for my attention.
+What I’ve noticed is that when I’m caught up in my thoughts, there can be a thousand voices competing for my attention.
 Do they understand me?
 Do they agree with me?
 Do they value what I’m saying?
 Am I right?
 Am I enough?

 The mind can be a very noisy place.